PolVilniusTech/public.incident.reporting.timeline.md/timeline/RandomCorner.md

 ##### L earning from Mistakes

 From such innocents there are possible to learn a lot.
 I.e.:
 * Lithuanian Bank recommend to stop sharing any vulgar pictures and videos [lb.lt](https://www.lb.lt/uploads/documents/images/Sukciavimo%20tipai%202023%2003%2014-02.jpg).
-* The General Data Protection Regulation (GDPR) is the toughest privacy and security law in the world.
+The General Data Protection Regulation (GDPR) is the toughest privacy and security law in the world.
 Though it was drafted and passed by the European Union (EU), it imposes obligations onto organizations anywhere, so long as they target or collect data related to people in the EU [europa.eu](https://eur-lex.europa.eu/eli/reg/2016/679/oj/eng).
+* The Article of IoT provide idea of countermeasures against IoT flying drones, e.g. something as: conduct interruption of communication, to make it laggy & slow, very slow, maybe even in point of freeze.

 ```